 Is an organization also a brand?
 We believe it is.
 The biggest reason to invest in competitive branding is to grow margins by increasing your target audience’s brand preference.
-In many ways, organizational or association branding is no different than branding a product or service.
-Just as with products and services, a good association brand should highlight what makes the organization unique, identify what audience it serves, and convey their purposes.
+In many ways, organizational branding is no different from branding a product or service.
+Just as with products and services, a good brand should highlight what makes the organization unique, identify what audience it serves, and convey its purposes.

 Branding is about persuasion.
 It all revolves around the set of organizational beliefs, which should drive the target audience to covet your brand.
 Before clients do business, they need to be convinced first.
 And what’s more important than a first impression online?

 Curious how you can elevate your branding and online presence?
 Here are some of the important online marketing tools that you should utilize:

 A good website is a must.
 Remember that your organization’s website has to represent your members.
 It should create a positive first impression for buyers who want to do business with you.

 - Clearly state your unique value proposition (UVP) and what your services are.
 Don’t forget to cater to the question how your organization can help the reader out.